 - The programme will be delivered in conjunction with the Adam Smith Business School, which holds triple accreditation from AACSB, AMBA and EQUIS and has 40 years of experience delivering management and leadership courses as part of its MBA.

 The complex nature of health services poses challenges to those charged with managing competing needs and demands with limited resources.
-This programme aims to train students to provide safe, effective and high-quality care through effective organisation and management.

 The programme will cover main three themes: